80auline/airflow-discovery/answers/README.md

 Overall, breaking down a DAG into multiple tasks makes your Airflow workflows more manageable, maintainable, and scalable.

-:white_check_mark: x-Can I use it for a really large dataframe for example ?
+:white_check_mark: 6-Can I use it for a really large dataframe for example ?

 It's generally not recommended to pass large amounts of data directly between tasks in Airflow using XComs (Airflow's built-in mechanism for sharing data between tasks).
 Here's why: